Russia's important achievement 2 years after the Nord Stream incident

 German officials said the consequences of the Nord Stream explosion were minor but later corrected that.

-After Nord Stream explosion, Germany has new moves
+After Nord Stream explosion, Germany makes new moves

 Song Minh |

-After Nord Stream gas pipeline explosion, Germany deploys tactical police unit to Baltic Sea port.
+After the Nord Stream gas pipeline explosion, Germany deployed a tactical police unit to the Baltic Sea port.

 Khánh Minh |

-Regarding the suspicion of the perpetrator of the Nord Stream sabotage, the Danish newspaper published more details.
+Regarding the suspicion of being the culprit behind the Nord Stream sabotage, the Danish newspaper published more details.